 For three decades, beginning in the 1940s, NCDOT printed two versions – a black-and-white map that featured regulatory information for commercial vehicles and a color map that highlighted points of interest for tourists.

-Some of the State Transportation Maps over the years are available below:
+Links to some of the State Transportation Maps from over the years (available in PDF format) are below.